Select Page

 Background

-After World War II, Germany was divided into four occupied zones: the American, British, French, and Soviet sectors.
-Berlin, the capital city, was also divided into four sectors, even though it was located within the Soviet zone.
-This division highlighted the differences in ideology between the Western Allies and the Soviet Union, leading to escalating tensions.
+After World War II, Germany was divided into four occupied zones: The division was made into four sections: the American, the British, the French, as well as the Soviet one.
+Same as in other cities, the capital city was also divided into four zones, located in the Soviet zone.
+This division define the major difference in the belief system between the West allies and the Soviet Union hence increasing tension.

 The Blockade